 - American Board of Radiology certified/eligible or

 Proof of these qualifications must be provided by all applicants.

-Note: it is the applicant’s responsibility to ensure that all reference letters are received by the Department of Medical Imaging administrative office.
-Referees will not be contacted by the Department for the purpose of requesting these letters.
+Note: It is the applicant’s responsibility to ensure that all reference letters are received by the Department of Medical Imaging administrative office.

-Only complete applications will be reviewed by the Fellowship Selection Committee in September and October.
+Only complete applications will be reviewed by the Fellowship Selection Committee in August to November.
 This review process takes a minimum of three weeks.
-Once applications have been considered by the Committee, short-listed candidates will be invited to an interview.
+Once applications have been considered by the Fellowship Committee, short-listed candidates will be invited to an interview.
 Only those selected for an interview will be contacted directly by e-mail.

 Neuroradiology and Musculoskeletal Imaging fellows rotate through more than one site.
 All others spend the duration of the fellowship at a single site.
 There are four sites that participate in the Medical Imaging Fellowship Program, and these are: